Barnaby Dorfman

-Barnaby Dorfman is an American businessman and currently the Chief Technology Officer of Go1.com.
-He was Chief Engineering Officer and General Manager of the PayScale Consumer Products Division.
-He is the founder and former CEO of Foodista.
-His previous employment includes a role as chief product officer at kyte.tv, and executive positions at Peerflix.com and Amazon's A9.com.
+Barnaby Dorfman is an American businessman and has been a CTO in Residence at private equity firm Mainsail Partners since 2024.

+He was Chief Technology Officer of Go1.com and PayScale.
+He was the founder and former CEO of Foodista.
+His previous employment includes a role as chief product officer at kyte.tv, and executive positions at Peerflix.com and Vice President of Amazon's A9.com.

 Early years

 Born in New York, New York, he is the grandson of American biochemist Ralph Dorfman.
 Barnaby Dorfman attended the Putney School in Vermont, where he later became a Board of Trustees member.
 After graduating from the Putney School in 1986, Dorfman attended the Universidad Complutense de Madrid in Madrid, Spain, where in 1987 he obtained a Diploma de Estudios Hispanicos.

 In 1988, he attended San Francisco State University, where in 1991 he graduated magna cum laude with a Bachelor of Science in International Business.
 Through a portion of his college years, Dorfman spent time in Mexico, attending a semester of Mexican Literature/History/Philosophy and a semester of Mexican Accounting/Finance/Human Resources.

 Dorfman attended The Amos Tuck School at Dartmouth College in New Hampshire.
 After two years of attendance, in 1997 Dorfman graduated with a Masters of Business Administration.